AkaciaPark/xmas-letter/README.md

 Ho-ho-ho! 🎅

 Who don't want to send a letter to Santa Claus?

 So this is your chance!
+This project is for you to write a letter to Santa.

-Don't be ashame and hurry, Xmas is almost there! :)
+Don't be ashame and hurry, Christmas is almost there! :)

 > Images